Water World, Colorado

-Water World (also known as, Hyland Hills Water World or Water World Colorado) is a water park that is part of the Hyland Hills Park and Recreation District and located in Federal Heights, Colorado, roughly 10 mi north of downtown Denver, Colorado.
+Water World (also known as Hyland Hills Water World or Water World Colorado) is a water park that is owned and operated by the Hyland Hills Park and Recreation District and located in Federal Heights, Colorado, roughly 10 mi north of downtown Denver, Colorado.
 The park first opened in August 1979 with the first two waterslides in the state of Colorado, the Bonzai Pipeline.
-Water World is generally open from Memorial Day through Labor Day, but may be closed some school days.
+Water World is open from Memorial Day through Labor Day, weather permitting.

 The park occupies 70 acre, making it one of America's largest water theme parks.
 In 2021, Amusement Today awarded Water World as the 5th best water park in the industry on their Golden Ticket Awards.
-As of the 2022 season, the park has 50 attractions including a multitude of water slides, a lazy river, inflatable tube rides, multi-guest inflatable raft rides, two wave pools, and a gondola, which offers access to and from the top of the park.
+As of the 2025 season, the park has 50 attractions including a multitude of water slides, a lazy river, inflatable tube rides, multi-guest inflatable raft rides, two wave pools, and a gondola, which offers access to and from the top of the park.